iotaledger/iota-wiki/shimmer/learn/native-assets.md

 Layer 1 Assets are also known as "[Native Assets](https://github.com/iotaledger/tips/pull/38)".
 With the [IOTA tokenization framework](https://blog.iota.org/tokenization-on-the-tangle-iota-digital-assets-framework/), you can create NFTs and new Tokens on L1 using the new output types.
-Native assets can be transferred on the Tangle without any fees and between different smart contract chains.
+You can transfer native assets on the Tangle without any fees and between different smart contract chains.

 ## Native Tokens

-In Shimmer you can basically create Native out of thin air as long as you fullfill the [storage deposit](/learn/welcome#storage-deposits).
+In Shimmer, you can create Native out of thin air as long as you fulfill the [storage deposit](/learn/welcome#storage-deposits).
 Native tokens can have different types of metadata.

 :::tip Interesting Tangle Improvement Proposals (TIPs)